kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 {% include embed/image.html src="wc:Cones of Vision No. 11 - View of Canterbury Cathedral from Neal's Place Road.jpg" aspect="0.671" caption="Cones of Vision No.11" %}

 **Cone 12: Junction of Glen Iris Avenue and St Thomas's Hill** Seen through garden foliage and a construction site on the south-east corner of Glen Iris Avenue at the junction with St Thomas's Hill, the Cathedral's west front is visible with green hills in the background.
-In summer time, this view will be partially obscured by green leaves
+In summer time, this view will be partially obscured by green leaves.

 {% include embed/image.html src="wc:Cones of Vision No. 12 - Junction of Glen Iris Avenue and St Thomas's Hill.jpg" aspect="0.671" caption="Cones of Vision No.12" %}

-**Cone 13: View of Canterbury Cathedral from University Road** The Belly Harry Tower peeps out from behind mature trees on the University of Kent campus with the Arundel and Oxford Towers slightly obscured by [type of tree]
-The university was built in
+**Cone 13: View of Canterbury Cathedral from University Road** The Belly Harry Tower peeps out from behind mature trees on the University of Kent campus with the Arundel and Oxford Towers slightly obscured.
+The university was founded in 1965 on the site of Beverley Farm.

 {% include embed/image.html src="wc:Cones of Vision No. 13 - View of Canterbury Cathedral from University Road.jpg" aspect="0.671" caption="Cones of Vision No.13" %}